TissUUmaps/TissUUmapsCore/README.md

 ```
 ## All set!

 Once you have your pyramidal image and your HTML set then you can open it in any browser and see TissUUmaps displaying your slide.
-You can use the right panel to load data point and explore them.
+You can use the right panel to load point data and explore.

 ## Example